 The story is even bleaker for women executives.
 No woman has served as President or Vice President.
 Only two women, my colleague New Hampshire Senator Jeanne Shaheen and I, have ever served as both Governor and U.S. Senator.
 Right now, there are only nine women serving as state governors, and 20 states have yet to elect a woman to their corner offices.
 Voters are increasingly comfortable welcoming women to a seat at the table, but not as much to the head of it.

-I am deeply honored to represent a state that has had two women governors, two female Speakers of the House, four women Senate Presidents, and a woman Chief Justice—not to mention the first-ever all woman Congressional Delegation.
+I am deeply honored to represent a state that has had two elected women governors, two female Speakers of the House, four women Senate Presidents, and a woman Chief Justice—not to mention the first-ever all woman Congressional Delegation.
 But let there be no mistake: we still have far more work to do in New Hampshire and across the country to fully tap the experience and talent of women as we work to build a stronger, more equitable, and more resilient nation.

 Despite having miles to go, we are seeing in real time the value and power of women’s suffrage and gains as this 21st-century pandemic unfolds.
 Women leaders in the area of public health sounded some of the first alarms about how devastating COVID-19 would be, expertly exercising the power that comes with public positions, and as a result, having far greater reach and arguably saving many more lives than they could have in 1918.
 Women in positions of responsibility and authority have been able to direct government’s response, bringing their professional and personal experience and talent to bear, just as men do.